Bond yields, dollar rise on data; Wall Street ends higher

 "It is not only Germany that is moving in the right direction," said Deutsche Bank economist Mark Wall.
 "There is a general improvement taking place in Europe and in the context of this being a debt crisis, one shouldn't underestimate the importance of getting back to a position of growth...
 The $64,000 question is whether this is sustainable."

-The dollar index, which measures the greenback versus a basket of six currencies, gained 0.5 percent to 81.744.
+The dollar index, which measures the greenback versus a basket of six currencies, gained 0.5 percent to 81.744 .DXY.

 The euro fell 0.3 percent to $1.3265, while the dollar rallied 1.3 percent to 98.16 yen.